 By June 1, please send your Student Health Record/Immunization form to the Wellness Center.
 A physical examination is not required.
 Information provided is strictly for the use of Student Health Services and will not be released to anyone without written consent.

-Please feel free to contact our office and speak with any staff member Monday through Friday, 8:00 a.m.–4:00 p.m., via phone or e-mail email@example.com should you have any questions or further housing concerns.
+Please feel free to contact our office and speak with any staff member Monday through Friday, from 8:00 a.m. to 4:00 p.m., via phone or email should you have any questions or further housing concerns.

 Phone: (630) 617-3150